uludag/nosql-biosets/readme.md

 NoSQL-biosets project is licensed with MIT license.
-If you would like to support the project with selecting a different license please let us know with creating an issue on github project page.
+If you would like to support the project with selecting a different license please let us know by creating an issue on github project page.
 We will help you with contacting the relavant bodies of KAUST.